vg-json-data/sm-json-data/region/region-readme.md

 #### sparking/runways
 Represents an array of runways connected to a door.
 A runway is a series of tiles directly connected to a door, which Samus can use to gather momentum and carry it into the next room.
 Runways have the following special properties:
 * _length:_ The number of tiles in the runway
+* The following properties further define the tiles in `usedTiles`, by indicating how many of them have some particularities.
+Sloped tiles impact the required number of tiles to charge a shinespark.
+Those properties will be missing if there are no such tiles.
+In places with more than 31 tiles where it's not relevant, that information will also be ommitted.
+All up/down tile counts assume Samus is running towards the door, and must be reversed when Samus is coming into the room.
+  * _gentleUpTiles:_ Indicates how many tiles gently slope upwards (like in Speed Booster Hall).
+  * _gentleDownTiles:_ Indicates how many tiles gently slope downwards (like in Speed Booster Hall).
+  * _steepUpTiles:_ Indicates how many tiles steeply slope upwards (like in Landing Site).
+  * _steepDownTiles:_ Indicates how many tiles steeply slope downwards (like in Landing Site).
+  * _startingDownTiles:_  Indicates how many tiles slope downwards at the expected start of the running space.
+A stutter can't be executed on those tiles.
+  * _endingUpTiles:_  Indicates how many tiles slope upwards getting into the door.
+A stutter can't be executed on those tiles when starting a run within the room, starting from the door.
 * _openEnd:_ Any runway that is used to gain momentum has two ends (although in the case of actual `runway`s one of those ends is always a door transition).
 An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
 Since those offer a bit more room, this property indicates the number of open ends that are available for charging ( 0 or 1).

 __Additional considerations:__ Runways on both sides of a door are meant to be combined when determining how much room is available to charge a shinespark.
 However, some rules are intended to be applied when doing that calculation: